Reduction in Youth Substance Use

 Perception of Parent Approval/Disapproval

-Perception of Disapproval measures how much students perceive their parents approve or disapprove of their drug or alcohol use.
-Research indicates when perceived disapproval is high, prevalence of use is low.
+Perception of Parent Disapproval measures how much students perceive their parents to approve or disapprove of their drug or alcohol use.
+Research indicates when perceived disapproval is high, the prevalence of use is low.
 This graph illustrates students who believe their parents would identify their drug use as “wrong” or “very wrong.”
 In some studies, parental disapproval had a stronger effect on alcohol use in earlier vs. later adolescence (Mrug & McCay.
 2013).

 Perception of Peer Approval/Disapproval

-Perception of peer approval measures how much students perceive their peers to approve or disapprove of drug or alcohol use.
+Perception of Peer Disapproval measures how much students perceive their peers to approve or disapprove of their drug or alcohol use.
 This graph illustrates students who believe their peers would identify their drug use as “wrong” or “very wrong.”

 TN Department of Mental Health & Substance Abuse Services Fast Facts